egarake/Longan-Nano-Vader/README.md

 Game Start BOOT0 SW

-Move the Cannon with the paddle.
+Move the Cannon with the Right Volume.

 Fire beam with BOOT0 SW.